wikiocity/wikiocity-styles/README.md

 # wikiocity-styles
-Styles for maps served by api.wikiocity.com
+Styles and code for maps served by api.wikiocity.com